RebornBeat/BGP-X/data-plane/forwarding.md

     # NO decryption — bridge node is opaque forwarder for return traffic
 ```

-Intermediate relays and bridge nodes do NOT decrypt return traffic.
-The encrypted blob is forwarded using path_id lookups at each hop.
+**Intermediate relays and domain bridge nodes do NOT decrypt return traffic.** The encrypted blob is forwarded using path_id lookups at each hop.
+Only the exit node (who encrypted the response for the client) and the client can decrypt the content.

+This preserves the privacy property: no intermediate node can link source to destination.

 ---